 Taught by expert faculty who are working architects, you’ll have insight into current trends in practice, hands-on experiences to demonstrate your expertise in iterating multiple problem-solving options in collaborative practice, and opportunities to clearly represent intent and expertise through drawings and other forms of visual media and written and oral communications.
 Plus, you’ll have access to a wide network of visiting lecturers and other professionals, many of whom are alumni ready to connect.

 If your plan is to become an architect, the Bachelor of Architecture is the degree for you.

 Applications for new students are now being accepted.
 Current BSAS students can switch their major to BArch by visiting the SARUP Advising Office.
 Alumni with a BSAS degree from UW-Milwaukee can apply as a second degree student.
 If you have questions, contact the SARUP Advising Office at 414-229-4015 firstname.lastname@example.org

 The Bachelor of Architecture degree was approved by the UW System Board of Regents in February 2023.
-The degree is on track for accreditation by the National Architecture Accrediting Board (NAAB) and is currently undergoing an initial candidacy visit.
+The program has been approved as eligible for candidacy by the National Architecture Accrediting Board (NAAB) and is currently undergoing an initial candidacy visit.